Why Rock Music Is Dead and What You Can Do About It

 It would be nice to think it worked the other way around, that record companies would react to the consumer and produce what they wanted.
 If people cared more about music it would work that way.
 As it stands, as long as people will accept sub-par music created by sub-par performers, that’s what the record labels will keep pushing.
 Again, can you blame them?
 It’s business.

 The same thing happens in other aspects of society.
 Why would the major television networks bother producing anything of substance when people will readily lap up reality contests and talent shows?
-Why would a fast-food joint serve up a steak when people will happily purchase cheap burgers?
+Why would a major entertainment company bother producing new, innovative movies when they could do just as well by buying and exploiting other franchises, or reworking hits of the past?

 This, more than anything else, I think is the driving force behind the demise of rock.
 In a throwaway, consumer culture people simply have a different mindset than they did in the past.
-This gives the record companies even more power to shape what consumers will spend their money on.
+It is the reason the compact disc is declining, and it this gives the record companies even more power to shape what consumers will spend their money on.
 Instead of filet mignon, they're going to feed the public a string of cheap cheeseburgers and we're going to eat them, because people no longer have the attention span for anything else.

 Again, don't blame the record labels.
 They are giving people what they seem to want.
 It will only change when people recognize and care about the difference between quality music created by real musicians and real songwriters, and music created simply for consumption.